quark-engine/quark-engine/docs/source/quark_script.rst

 Let's use this `APK <https://github.com/oversecured/ovaa>`_ and the above APIs to show how Quark script find this vulnerability.

 First, we design a detection rule ``checkFileExistence.json`` to spot on behavior that checks if a file exist on given storage mechanism.
-Then, we use API ``getParamValues()`` to get the file path.
+Then, we use API ``behaviorInstance.getParamValues()`` to get the file path.
 Finally, CWE-921 is found if the file path contains keyword ``sdcard``.

 Quark Script CWE-921.py
 ========================